ashleychontos/pySYD/docs/cli.rst

-    Our features were developed using principles from Unix-like operating systems, where a single hyphen can be followed by multiple single-character flags (i.e. mostly boolean flags that do not require additional output).
+    Our features were developed using principles from Unix-like operating systems, where a single hyphen can be followed by multiple single-character flags (i.e. mostly boolean flags that do not require additional input).

     An example is ``-dvoi``, which is far more convenient than writing ``--display --verbose --overwrite --include``.
 Together, these commands tell ``pySYD`` to: